 CURRENTLY ACTIVE LIVE AUDIO TRANSMISSION :

-active since April 2023 please go to hydro(F)iles to find out more
+a hydrophone swimming inside the the Amstel Canal just below Berlage Brug, transmitting since April 2022.
+Please go to hydro(F)iles to find out more

 PLEASE RETURN TO THIS SPACE AS MORE TRANSMITTERS WILL BE ADDED......